dugsq/dropbox_reader_xenode/README.md

 dropbox-reader-xenode
 =====================

-**Dropbox Reader Xenode** monitors a specific file on Dropbox and pass it downstream to its children.
+**Dropbox Reader Xenode** monitors a specific file on Dropbox, fetches the file and pass it downstream to its children.
 It leverages the "dropbox-sdk" RubyGem to perform the file read operation.
 The Xenode will write the file to a local temporary folder by default, but it can also store the content of the file within message data for convenience (requires code change).

 ###Config file options:###
 * loop_delay: defines number of seconds the Xenode waits before running the Xenode process.
 Expects a float.